auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 For a while I've been wondering how much work it would be to take Chrome DevTools outside of the browser, and into it's own app - independent of Chrome.

 So about a month ago, where I had a quiet evening in the airport I pulled Chrome DevTools from the [git repo](https://chromium.googlesource.com/chromium/blink/+/master/Source/devtools/), and wrapped the app with [node-webkit](https://github.com/rogerwang/node-webkit).
-After a few hours, after figuring out how node-webkit worked, I had a functional prototype of DevTools as a standalone app.
+A few hours later, after figuring out how node-webkit worked, I had a functional prototype of DevTools as a standalone app.

 <figure>
 	<blockquote class="twitter-tweet" lang="en"><p>Chrome DevTools as a stand-alone app via node-webkit.
 Next-up workspaces. (<a href="https://twitter.com/paul_irish">@paul_irish</a>, <a href="https://twitter.com/addyosmani">@addyosmani</a>) <a href="https://t.co/j0j78p2Mhp">https://t.co/j0j78p2Mhp</a> <a href="https://twitter.com/hashtag/airporthacking?src=hash">#airporthacking</a></p>&mdash; Kenneth Auchenberg (@auchenberg) <a href="https://twitter.com/auchenberg/status/534222665155108864">November 17, 2014</a></blockquote>